elecnix/tesla-ideas-extraction/spec.md

 - Output one Markdown file per idea, with each idea's details, color, and references.

 **Assumptions**:
-- Transcripts are plain text files or JSON in specified directories.
+- Transcripts are plain text (.txt), JSON (.json), or SRT (.srt) files in specified directories.
 Multiple directories are allowed.
+If multiple files share the same basename, prefer those with timestamps.
 - LLM API keys are provided via environment variables (e.g., `OPENROUTER_API_KEY`) in .env file.
 - Total LLM calls should be minimized (e.g., 1 call per transcript for relevance check, variable calls for extraction loop, and batch merging to reduce invocations).
 - LLM should be used in structured output mode (e.g., JSON) to ensure consistent and reliable output.